Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 Pringles The potato chip maker is back, but has shifted its focus from live action to animation by hiring popular science fiction duo Rick and Morty to promote the brand with a “humorous, exciting animated spot.”
 Pringles launches a special edition, Pickle Rick, inspired by the series.
 “We want to do something completely new for the brand for the 2020 Big Game and we are excited to be working with Adult Swim and Rick and Morty,” said Gareth Maguire, Senior Director Marketing at Pringles.

+The advertisement from Badger & Winters brings this women crew to the search for #MakeSpaceForWomen and donates to a worthy cause to attract more girls to STEM programs through Girls Who Code.
+Visit Olay.com/SuperBowl for more information.

 Avocados from Mexico The creamy fruit returns to the sixth consecutive Super Bowl spot with a new Energy BBDO commercial.
-80s star Molly Ringwald prepares one of the Avocados From Mexico in a few teasers before the two have their big Super Bowl commercial moment.
+80s star Molly Ringwald is a home shopping host for avocados, no matter how silly they may be.

 In addition, Avocados From Mexico announced a new digital experience called #AvoNetwork to bring the AFM campaign to life in the digital world.
 Ahead of the game, the brand will host an interactive digital and social campaign that awards prizes to consumers through a user experience rooted in the AFM Super Bowl brand campaign.